Gal Gadot: 2021–present: Streaming projects

 In November 2021, Gadot starred alongside Dwayne Johnson and Ryan Reynolds in the Netflix action comedy film Red Notice, written and directed by Rawson Marshall Thurber.
 The Guardian, in its review, opined that Gadot was "sleepwalking through the motions" and was "adept only when fighting".
-The film, however became Netflix's most-watched film ever, as reported by Bloomberg.
+The film became Netflix’s most-watched title ever at the time, according to Bloomberg.
 The film has over 328 million hours streamed in its first three weeks.
 This equates to 164 million accounts watching it in full, making it the most-watched new movie of 2021.

 The following year, she co-starred with Kenneth Branagh, Tom Bateman, and Annette Bening in the 2022 mystery film Death on the Nile, which was also directed by Branagh.
-Los Angeles Times' chief film critic Justin Chang deemed her "underwhelming" in the film, while The Weeks Jesse Hassenger defends Gadot's performance addressing the widespread criticism she received for her portrayal of Linnet Doyle, particularly for a meme-worthy line delivery.
+Los Angeles Times' chief film critic Justin Chang deemed her "underwhelming" in the film, while The Weeks Jesse Hassenger defended Gadot's performance addressing the widespread criticism she received for her portrayal of Linnet Doyle, particularly for a meme-worthy line delivery.
 The film was banned in Tunisia following protests over Gadot's Israeli military service and her support for Israel's 2014 Gaza offensive.
 This decision, followed by bans in Kuwait and Lebanon, reflects longstanding support for the Palestinian cause.

-In 2023, Gadot made uncredited cameo appearances as Wonder Woman in Shazam!
+In 2023, Gadot made uncredited cameo appearances, her two final outings, as Wonder Woman in Shazam!
 Fury of the Gods and The Flash.
 She also returned to the Fast & Furious franchise with a cameo appearance in Fast X. Later that year, she was offered the role of Barbie in Barbie, but she was unavailable.
 Later that year, she played the lead role of a double agent in Netflix's action film Heart of Stone.
 This film is Gadot and her husband's first project developed and produced through their company, Pilot Wave, which they began developing in 2018.
 She called it an "extremely empowering and educational experience".
 The film however, received mostly negative reviews, with Owen Gleiberman stating: "Gadot is game, but there's a slightly downbeat earnestness about her that doesn't mesh with the reflexive quippiness of the dialogue."
-Despite negative reception, the film emerged as Netflix's second-most-watched film in the second half of 2023, with nearly 110 million views.
+Despite negative reception, the film emerged as Netflix's second-most-watched film in late 2023, with nearly 110 million views..